-Successful verification of your primary credentials redirects you to Duo.
+Successful verification of your primary credentials by Active Directory redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to Microsoft 365 to complete the login process.

 *Universal Prompt experience shown.

 You can also log into Microsoft 365 using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Microsoft 365 in Duo Central by adding it as an application tile.
 Once the tile has been added, log into Duo Central and click the tile for Microsoft 365.